- These materials are solid opaque coloured sheets of acrylic.

 Good to Know

-Gloss or Matt FinishMatt Black, Matt White, Porcelain, Soft Beige and Cocoa all have one matt side (the front/top) and one gloss side (the back/bottom).
+Gloss or Matte FinishPorcelain and Soft Beige have one matte side (the front/top) and one gloss side (the back/bottom).

 Strong Protective TapeMost solid acrylic colours have brown protective tape on them (some other materials have white protective tape).
 This brown tape adheres really well to the acrylic, making it slightly more difficult to peel.
 The benefit here is that solid acrylic is ideal for paint filling because the paint is less likely to bleed under the tape!